visgl/deck.gl/docs/api-reference/layers/geojson-layer.md

 Check [the lighting guide](/docs/developer-guide/using-lighting.md#constructing-a-material-instance) for configurable settings.

+##### `_full3d` (Boolean, optional)

+* Default: `false`

+> Note: This prop is experimental

+When true, polygon tesselation will be performed on the plane with the largest area, instead of the xy plane.

+Remarks:

+* Only use this if you experience issues rendering features that only change on the z axis.
+* This prop is only effective with `XYZ` data.

 ### pointType:circle Options

 The following props are forwarded to a `ScatterplotLayer` if `pointType` is `'circle'`.